lucatume/wp-browser/docs/contributing.md

  ## Reporting an issue
  It can be done [from here](https://github.com/lucatume/wp-browser/issues/new).
  Whenever you find yourself struggling with something, anything, while using wp-browser, please report an issue.
- If your issue is not a real issue it will be quickly closed but still provide two values:
+ If your issue is not a real issue it will be quickly closed but still provide value in two ways:
  1. it will remain in the repository issues archive making it searchable for any other user having the same, or similar, issue
  2. it might shine a light on missing documentation, API or clarity in general.